-On the surface fixed gear (fixie) and single speed bikes are very similar.
+On the surface, fixed gear (fixie) and single speed bicycles are very similar.
 They both have a single front chainring and rear cog meaning they essentially only have one gear.

 So what is the difference?

 Single speed bikes are fitted with a freewheel, whereas fixed gear bikes are not.
-On a fixie the rear cog is joined with the rear hub meaning when the wheel turns the cog will turn, too.
+On a fixie the rear cog is joined with the rear hub, so when the wheel turns, the cog will turn too.

-It means that on a single speed bike when you stop pedalling the back wheel will continue to turn but the cranks (pedal arms) will not.
+This means that when you stop pedalling on a single speed bike, the back wheel will continue to turn but the cranks (pedal arms) will not.

-On a fixed gear bike if you stop pedalling the cranks will continue to move round.
+On a fixie if you stop pedalling the cranks will continue to spin.
 This means that you are essentially always pedalling on a fixed gear bike with no way to coast.
 On a fixie you can actually brake by preventing the pedals from moving.
 This locks the rear wheel in the same way the brakes on a normal bike do.